 - Mixing properties: Skipjack breaks down more easily during mixing, creating a smoother, more uniform consistency

-Understanding these differences helps you match the tuna type to your intended use.
-Albacore excels in applications where you want distinct tuna pieces and subtle flavor, while light tuna works well when you prefer a more pronounced fish taste and uniform texture.
-Both varieties provide excellent protein content and adapt well to various tuna salad recipes and preparation styles.
+Albacore excels when you want distinct tuna pieces and subtle flavor, while light tuna works well when you prefer a more pronounced fish taste and uniform texture.

 Should you choose chunk or solid tuna for the best tuna salad?